 Today, this Michigan native can’t dream of ever leaving New England.
-Wearing multiple hats every day, Kim is responsible for managing all Franchise Agreements, acting as the liaison between the Home Office and our Franchise Attorney, and working with new owners on financial statements, sales projections, breakeven analyses, budgets and cash flow projections.
-Kim takes great pride in planning the Annual Learning Express Toys Convention where store owners attend training sessions, departmental presentations, and social events to connect with their fellow Learning Express Toys family members.
+Wearing multiple hats every day, Kim manages the Home Office Finance Department including Accounts Receivable and Accounts Payable.
+She also assists new owners on financial statements, sales projections, breakeven analyses, budgets and cash flow projections.
+Kim takes great pride in planning the annual Learning Express Toys Convention where store owners attend training sessions, departmental presentations, and social events to connect with their fellow Learning Express family toy members.
 Kim also manages Human Resources for the Home Office and is available to assist store owners with their HR questions.

 VP of Training and Regional Support Leader

-Our West Coast and South Central Support Partner, Linda joined the LE Toys family 8 years ago with 15 years of previous experience in the toy industry.
+Linda joined the LE Toys family more than 15 years ago and has more than 30 years experience in the toy industry.
 As Vice President of Training, she coordinates all New Owner Training in addition to on-site manager and staff training.
-Linda also manages the regional support team and helps organize support visits throughout the year, quarterly conference calls, annual regional meetings, and weekly communication with the West Coast and South Central stores.
+Linda also manages the regional support team and helps organize support visits throughout the year, quarterly conference calls, annual regional meetings, and weekly communication with the Home Office Region stores.
 Linda loves being in the stores and always makes the owners and their team her #1 priority.
 This Ohio gal loves her sports teams—go Browns!